ms-iot/content/en-US/Samples/PinMappingsDb.md

 	var settings = new SpiConnectionSettings(0); /* Create SPI initialization settings using chip select line CS0 */
 	settings.ClockFrequency = 10000000;          /* Set clock to 10MHz                                            */

-	string spiAqs = SpiDevice.GetDeviceSelector("SPI0");                         /* Find the selector string for the SPI bus controller          */ var devicesInfo = await DeviceInformation.FindAllAsync(spiAqs);              /* Find the SPI bus controller device with our selector string  */
-	SpiDevice Device = await SpiDevice.FromIdAsync(devicesInfo[0].Id, settings); /* Create an SpiDevice with our bus controller and SPI settings */
+	SpiDevice Device = await SpiDevice.GetDefault(settings); /* Create an SpiDevice with the default controller and the supplied SPI settings */

 	byte[] WriteBuf = new byte[] { 0x01, 0x02, 0x03, 0x04 }; /* Some data to write to the device */